You can take control.

 Optimizing for retention

-Giving us what we expect is nice and all that, but apparently the social media services believe it's not enough to hold our attention.
-We'll use their platforms more and longer if the systems use our actions to predict what truly engages us.
+Apparently, social media services believe that’s not enough to hold our attention.
+They think we’ll use their platforms more and longer if the systems use our actions to predict what truly engages us.

 Rather than paying attention to what we say we want, they pay attention to what we do.

-That's a much more complex algorithm, although it's conceptually simple (if vague): "show more posts (tweets/videos) similar to the posts you seem to like".
+That’s a much more complex algorithm: “show posts similar to the posts the user seems to like”.

-Keeping you engaged doesn't mean keeping you happy.
-If you're spending more time with a post because it upsets you, then social media services may well find and show you more posts that upset you.
+Keeping you engaged doesn’t mean keeping you happy.
+If you spend more time with a post because it upsets you, then social media services may well show you more posts that upset you.

 And, of course, social media algorithms are constantly being tweaked and tested, all with the goal of getting you to hang around longer.